Golden Mile (Leicester): Name

-The Golden Mile is a name given to Belgrave Road in Leicester, England.
-The origin of the name is often mistakenly attributed to the plethora of shops selling Indian gold jewelry.
-In actual fact, the name originates from the late 1960s and early 1970s when a rapid succession of yellow-amber traffic lights began to appear along Belgrave Road.
+The origin of the name is often mistakenly attributed to the plethora of shops selling Indian gold jewellery.
+In fact the name originates from the late 1960s and early 1970s when a rapid succession of yellow-amber traffic lights began to appear along Belgrave Road.
+The name Belgrave Road is derived from the fact that Belgrave was the first village reached by the Fosse Way as it left the medieval town of Leicester.